🔶Save File Operators

 Parameter Description

-Used to determine whether point clouds are stored in binary format.
-(This parameter mainly applies to the "Save Point Cloud" operator)
+Used to decide whether point clouds are stored in binary format.
+(This parameter mainly applies to [Save Point Cloud] operator)

-• Enabled (default): Point cloud data is stored in binary format.
-Binary files are typically smaller in size and faster to read/write than ASCII files.
+• Enable (Default): Point cloud data is stored in binary format.
+Binary files are usually smaller than ASCII files and have faster read/write speeds.
 Recommended when file size and processing efficiency are important.

-• Disabled: Point cloud data will be stored in ASCII text format.
-ASCII files are human-readable and can be viewed directly with a text editor, but they are larger in size and slower to read/write.
+• Disable: Point cloud data will be stored in ASCII text format.
+ASCII files have strong readability and can be viewed directly with text editors, but have larger file sizes and slower read/write speeds.